Frequently Asked Questions¶

 The following FAQ discusses only the cloud deployment scenario.

 Aviatrix Cloud Gateway provides an end to end secure network solution for AWS, Azure and Google GCloud.
-The solution includes an enterprise OpenVPN access to VPC/VNet, encrypted routing among VPC/VNets and monitoring and logging of link status and latency.
+The solution includes AWS Global Transit Network, an enterprise OpenVPN® access to VPC/VNet, encrypted routing for VPC/VNet to VPC/VNet traffic, Stateful Firewall and Egress FQDN and monitoring and logging of link status and latency.
 The solution enables you to build a secure private network spanning one or more public clouds where a user access any instance/VM with a private IP address directly.
 No more bastion stations and jump hosts, the solution gives user the seamless experience that they enjoy when using the on-prem network.

-In additioin, the product interoperates with any third party IPSEC capable devices, including AWS VGW and Aviatrix’s own on-prem virtual appliance CloudN.
+In addition, the product interoperates with any third party IPSEC capable devices, including AWS VGW and Aviatrix’s own on-prem virtual appliance CloudN.

 Architecturally, Aviatrix solution is a centrally managed, loosely coupled and globally deployed platform built for the cloud from the ground up.

 The product consists of two components, the controller and one or more gateways.
 The gateway is launched from the controller.

 The controller provides a central console for all provisioning, monitoring and upgrades of the services.

 The controller is available in AWS and Azure marketplace.
 It is also available as a GCloud community image.
 For marketplace launch, search for “Aviatrix” in marketplace.

 Follow Getting Started on AWS instructions to launch Controller on AWS.

 Follow Getting Started on Azure instructions to launch Controller on Azure.